Md-Mehedi/OpenGL-VS-Code-Setup/ReadME.md

 - Open VS Code.
 Go to `File > Open Folder` then choose that folder which is created in previous.
 - Create a new file named `main.cpp` and write some code or use the code `main.cpp` given in zip file.
 - Crate a file named `Runner.sh` and write the following code into it and save it.
+Or you can move the `Runner.sh` file of downloading extracting folder to your project folder.

 ```batch
 g++.exe -w -g -c main.cpp -o main.o